20 Different Types of Maple Trees (With Pictures)

 17. Douglas Maple (Acer glabrum var douglasii)

-The Douglas Maple has a tall but slender profile, with a height just over 30 feet and a 1-foot diameter.
-You’ll find this tree in the Pacific Northwest into Canada.
+The Douglas Maple has a tall but slender profile, with a height of just over 30 feet and a 1-foot diameter.
+You’ll find this tree in the Pacific Northwest and Canada.
 Its standout feature is its golden fall leaves.
 This species prefers it cool, going down to Plant Hardiness Zone 4.
-It’s a unique representative of the genus, with leaves that look quite different from what you’d expect from a maple.
+It’s a unique representative of the genus, with leaves that look different from what you’d expect from a maple.

 18. Paperbark Maple (Acer griseum)